AdhamKhalifa/BrailleDetector/README.md

+# BrailleDetector
-# BrailleDetectorIn this project, I am trying to detect Braille dot groups on a piece of paper and convert it back to original text.
+In this project, I am trying to detect Braille dot groups on a piece of paper and convert it back to original text.
 I use Template matching and lookup each letter using its template.
 I tried working with one template from a certain picture with specific conditions, but it didn’t work for the same paper with different conditions.
 That made me think that I should rather focus on finding dots on one picture for each template.

 In this example, the program detects standard Braille alphabet only, but without abbreviations and shortcuts ( things like “ing”, “he/him”, “th”, “st”, etc).
 Here’s the result of the experiment: